 - A fever of 100.5 °F (38.0 °C) or higher

 - Pain, bloating, cramping, or tenderness in your abdomen

 - Nausea or vomiting

-- Pain on your wound that is not relieved by pain medication
+- Pain on your wound that doesn’t go away with medication

 - Bleeding from your rectum

-- Any of the following signs and symptoms of dehydration (not having enough liquids):
+Any of the following signs of dehydration (not having enough liquids):